 Whether you like working with children, youth, adults or seniors, at cultural facilities, festivals and special events, or contributing as a member of a council-appointed group, there is a volunteer opportunity for you.
-You may wish to volunteer once a week, once a month or a few times a year at special events—we have options to fit everyone’s lifestyle.

 Volunteering gives you the opportunity to contribute to your community and help establish a personal and professional network.
-You can also make new friends, practice English and develop leadership skills that can be transferable to a career.
+You can also make new friends, practise English and develop leadership skills that can be transferable to a career.

 Detailed information is below.